honojs/honox/README.md

 @tailwind utilities;
 ```

-Finally, import it in a renderer file:
+Import it in a renderer file:

 ```tsx
 // app/routes/_renderer.tsx